saphilli/AnimFiltersV2/readme.txt

 After downloading the files, you can simply unzip them to the site-packages folder inside your Maya installation.
 Typically "c:\Program Files\Autodesk\Maya20xx\Python\Lib\site-packages" on Windows.
-On a Mac, it is recommending to install these packages using "pip".
+On a Mac, it is recommended to install these packages using "pip".

 Official guide for installing packages: https://packaging.python.org/tutorials/installing-packages/